Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

     ![Multiple posting](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/MultiplePosting.png "[Multiple posting]")

 [comment]: <> (Ab hier, abhängig vom Tab unten unterscheiden sich die Prozeduren minimal.
-3 Unterprozedure - Stock in, Release from stock und Transfer- nötig oder ist es so verständlich?)
+3 "Unterprozedure" - Stock in, Release from stock und Transfer- nötig oder ist es so verständlich?)

 4. Double-click the corresponding field in the *Post in warehouse* column.
     A drop-down list with all storage locations, that is, warehouse and storage shelf where the material is stored, are displayed.
 If necessary, you can also create a new storage shelf.